25 Things You Didn’t Know You Could Sell on eBay, From Pine Cones to Dentures

 Seriously.
 Items with the words “junk drawer” are plentiful on eBay.

-This can also work for items you may not recognize.
+This can also work for items you have — but have no idea what they are.
 Simply include the word “junk” or “miscellaneous” in the listing title.

 Yes, that’s right.
 Dentures can (and do) sell on eBay.

-So if you come across some dentures, maybe you should consider listing them.
-If you don’t have the dentures themselves, denture supplies like cases and cleaners will also sell.
+If you don’t happen to have any sets of dentures sitting around, denture supplies like cases and cleaners will also sell.

 19. Empty Perfume Bottles

-These are huge hits with crafters, people planning weddings and much more.
-Often, empty perfume bottles can sell for good cash.
+These are huge hits with crafters, people planning weddings and other artsy enthusiasts.
+Empty perfume bottles can sell for good cash.

 What a great idea for something you’d otherwise just toss!
 Think about other containers you might be able to sell, too.